 Comprehensive planning is a decision-making tool for officials and citizens in guiding future growth and development of communities.
 In Kentucky, state laws mandate that any city or county that has zoning regulations, first adopt a comprehensive plan.
 The plan then must be updated at a minimum once every five years.
 The comprehensive plan contains a land use element as well as a transportation element.
 The land use element is important to establish policy guidance that will be used in making decisions about the compatibility and appropriateness of individual developments within the context of the larger community.
 The transportation element evaluates the current transportation network and its relevance to the land use and future growth patterns.
-The purpose of this task is to ensure orderly development of the community transportation network considering not only facilities for automobiles but other modes of transportation as well, such as pedestrian and bicycle improvements, freight movement facilities, water transportation, and other mobility issues applicable to the community.
+The purpose of this task is to ensure orderly development of the community transportation as well, such as pedestrian and bicycle improvements, freight movement facilities, water transportation, and other mobility issues applicable to the community.
 Other common problems experienced in developing areas that will be addressed in this element are access management and neighborhood traffic calming.